§ Terminology Governance Guide

 § Roadmap

-How do TEv2, Spec-Up and KERISSE relate?
-The goal is unification and we prevent reinventing tools that are already in place.
+How do TEv2, Spec-Up, and KERISSE relate?
+The goal is unification, and we prevent reinventing tools already in place.

-The issue of unification is currently open, but it might be solved with the design of this Guide.
-A sequence numbered roadmap to unification (presumming that that’s the goal) can be found below.
+The issue of unification is currently open, but this guide might solve it with further designs.
+A sequence-numbered roadmap to unification (presuming that that’s the goal) can be found below.

 § Terminology design aids

-If communication and understanding each other were just that easy, we could leave the hard part out.
+If communication and understanding each other were easy, we could leave the hard part out.

-But we can’t skip the design of terminology if we want to convey a (new) concept and make sense for other people.
+But we must remember the terminology design if we want to convey a (new) concept and make sense to others.

 Since we’ve just told you, you can only knowingly neglect the duty of designing proper terminology.

-Do not proceed with this chapter if you’re a sender, only sending or broadcasting.
+Do not proceed with this chapter if you’re a sender; only send or broadcast.

-Because you need to understand first, to be understood.
+You need to understand first to be understood.

 Hold your breath for the magic word, the solution for everything in terminology design!

-But first we have to make a small, but very important detour!
+But first, we have to make a small but significant detour!
 And that is:

 § Who benefits

-For who are we doing this, what can this person do with it and what is the unique result?
+Who are we doing this for, what can this person do with it, and what is the unique result?

-Are you going to be faster, better, easier-going in writing texts?
+Will you be faster and better at writing texts?
 Will you be better understood by a larger audience?

 The brief answer is yes.
 Just imprint this paragraph for more backing: